The course addresses the concepts, skills, methodologies, and models of data warehousing.

 Details of Assignment and Evaluation.

+You must also participate, engage, and contribute to class discussion during every class session.
 Please contact the instructor if you anticipate missing any part of the class.

 Grades will be based on:

-Involvement in class activities
+Involvement in class discussions, dialogue and activities

 Participation which demonstrates integration of reading, class work, relevance and application.

 Willingness to learn by accepting feedback, trying new skills and approaches, etc.